gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 And here the story transforms.

-The coat becomes the object of desire — the single, consuming goal that gives Akaki's life a shape it never had before.
+The coat becomes the object of desire: the single, consuming goal that gives Akaki's life a shape it never had before.

 He saves.
 He stops drinking tea in the evening.
 He wears his old coat in the house to preserve it.
 He walks on tiptoe across cobblestones to save his soles.
-He stops having his laundry done — instead he takes it off at home and wears only his dressing gown.
+He stops having his laundry done.
+Instead he takes it off at home and wears only his dressing gown.

 *"At first it was somewhat difficult for him to accustom himself to these privations, but after a while it became a habit,